-The Association Appoints Robert A. Looman as its Executive Director.
+The Association appoints Robert A. Looman as Executive Director.

-The Mechanical Contractors Association of America (MCAA) Approves Charter for a Pittsburg State University Student Chapter Sponsored by the MCA of Kansas City.
+The Mechanical Contractors Association of America (MCAA) approves an application for Charter of a Pittsburg State University Student Chapter sponsored by the MCA of Kansas City.

-The Mechanical Contractors Association of America (MCAA) Approves Charter for a Kansas State University Student Chapter Sponsored by the MCA of Kansas City.
+The Mechanical Contractors Association of America (MCAA) approves application for charter of a Kansas State University Student Chapter sponsored by the MCA of Kansas City.

 The MCA of Kansas City is host to the MCAA’s National Student Chapter Summit.